Transparency Act Report 2022

 Our climate customers:

-- Guidelines and routines for dealing with actual and potential negative consequences for fundamental human rights and decent working conditions;
+Guidelines and procedures for handling actual and potential adverse impacts on fundamental human rights (HR) and decent working conditions (DWC)

-- Information on actual negative consequences and significant risk of negative consequences that the enterprise has discovered through its due diligence assessments;
+Information regarding actual adverse impacts and significant risks of adverse impacts that the enterprise has identified through due diligence

 OECD model for Due Diligence for Responsible Business Conduct